chinesedfan/You-Dont-Know-Axios/README.md

 ### Keep Simple

-The most impressive design in axios is its flexible architecture, including basic configs, interceptors, transformers and adapters.
+The most impressive design in axios is its flexible architecture, including [basic configs](#request-config), [interceptors](#interceptors), [transformers](#make-things-precisely-transformrequest-and-transformresponse) and [adapters](#do-you-use-the-right-adapter).
 The core is simple and stable, while users can achieve customized functionalities by providing their own implementations.
 Before requesting for new features, think twice whether it is important and common enough to be added, or it can be solved by current hooks.

 ### Promise Based

-Make sure you are familiar with asynchronous programming when using axios, especially for Promise and async/await.
+Make sure you are familiar with asynchronous programming when using axios, especially for [Promise A+][https://promisesaplus.com/] and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 Because axios connects internal things by Promise.

 ## Usage Knowledges